IBM/microservices-traffic-management-using-istio/README.md

 #### For this part, you should clone this repository.
 This step requires you to use the YAML files and/or source code for the microservices.

-## 8. Create a Compose for MySQL Database on Bluemix
+## 8. Create a Compose for MySQL Database in Bluemix
 Provision Compose for MySQL in Bluemix via https://console.ng.bluemix.net/catalog/services/compose-for-mysql
 Go to Service credentials and view your credentials.
 Your MySQL hostname, port, user, and password are under your credential uri and it should look like this
 ![images](images/mysqlservice.png)

-## 9. Configure your sample application
+## 9. Configure sample application to use the external database

 In this step, you can choose to build your Docker images from source in the [microservices folder](/microservices) or use the given images.
 > For building your own images, go to [microservices folder](/microservices)